0xVector/envoy-cache-ext/README.md

 cached and handed out to followers that could be coalesced.
 The filter (in a leader role) is then left to use the upstream response for itself.
 Other filter roles are not meant to receive a response directly from the upstream.

+#### Key building

+The key is built in the filter itself.
+It is a simple concatenation of the host and path.

 ### Cache

 The cache itself is implemented in the `RingBufferCache` class in [cache.cc](ring-cache/cache.cc).
 It provides a simple